Hugh D. McIntosh: Sports promotion

 McIntosh was working as a barman in Sydney in 1897, and began selling pies at sporting venues, by the age of twenty-six he was the owner of a catering company, then in an audacious leap that was to become a trademark, embarked on sports promotion.

 First it was cycle racing, notably seven-day events, while he was secretary of the League of New South Wales Wheelmen.
 He also secured a contract with the American World Sprint Champion cyclist Marshall Taylor that saw him race in Australia between 1903 and 1904.

 Then came boxing.
+McIntosh established a company "Scientific Boxing and Self-Defence Limited", with himself as governing director.
 Hoping to capitalise of the presence of the US "Great White Fleet" in August 1908, he hurriedly built the huge open-air Sydney Stadium at Rushcutters Bay to stage a boxing match between local champion Bill "Boshter" Squires and World champion Canadian Tommy Burns.
 On Boxing Day 1908 he staged a world championship heavyweight title fight between Burns and Jack Johnson.
-He made a huge profit from seat sales and a film of the bout, which he took to Britain and America.
+He made a huge profit from seat sales and Cosens Spencer's film of the bout, which he took to Britain and America.
 In 1912 be built an enclosed octagonal roofed stadium at Rushcutters Bay to a design by Thomas Pollard Sampson.
 The venue seated up to 12,000 people and at the time McIntosh said that the Stadium was "the largest roofed-in structure in the world".
 He sold his stadium business to his referee, the famous sportsman Reginald "Snowy" Baker who, with John Wren, went on to develop a chain of stadiums.
 Author Peter FitzSimons asserts that McIntosh attempted to sign a US management deal with the Australian boxer, Les Darcy but, when Darcy declined, McIntosh threatened, in retribution, to prevent any fights Darcy might attempt in the USA.
 FitzSimons suggests that when Darcy made his controversial trip to the US, McIntosh made good his threat and successfully enlisted the assistance of several state governors to ban the Darcy fights.

-From 1914 to 1917 he sponsored the trophy "Hugh D MacIntosh Shield" for the New South Wales Rugby League premiership.
+From 1914 to 1917 he sponsored the trophy "Hugh D. MacIntosh Shield" for the New South Wales Rugby League premiership.